RevenueHunt/docs/docs/how-to-guides/change-quiz-language.md

 });
 ```

-Note: make sure that you don’t publish two quizzes on the same page, as this may lead to unwanted behavior.
+*Note: make sure that you don’t publish two quizzes on the same page, as this may lead to unwanted behavior.*

 ### Step 3: Redirect to Translated Product URL

 Our application syncs only the base products from your store.
 Products translated into other languages won't have unique IDs for sync.
-Although you can change the quiz language, product names and descriptions will display in the original language.
-A workaroudn for this could be creating quizzes in different languages and redirecting users to the translated product pages with JavaScript.
+Although you can change the quiz language, product names and descriptions will be displayed in the original language.
+A workaround for this could be creating quizzes in different languages and redirecting users to the translated product pages with JavaScript.

 - Instead of adding a product to cart, you can change the [checkout settings](https://docs.revenuehunt.com/how-to-guides/change-checkout-settings/) to `link to product` and point customers to the translated product page.
 - By default, the customer will be redirected to the original product URL, but you can force an automatic URL change via JavaScript.